arched-dev/flask-scheema/docs/source/configuration.rst

           :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`

-        - When a function is assigned to this value, the API will call the function post database call and pre returning the data to the client.
+        - When assigned, the API will call the function post database call and pre returning the data to the client.
 This is useful for adding custom logic to the API, such as modifying the response data or logging the response to the database.